rpvos/XstReader/XstReader.md

 To install a binary:
 1. Choose a release, then download the XstReader-[release].zip file attached to it.
 2. Extract the contents of the zip file to a programs folder.
-3. Run XstReader.exe, and create shortcuts to it as required.
+3. Run XstReader.App.exe, and create shortcuts to it as required.

 ## More information